 Jeremy Levine '07 and Landon Van Soest '04 began working together while students at Ithaca College.
-Now they are an Emmy award-winning documentary filmmaking team, heading up Transient Pictures in Brooklyn, NY.
+Now they are an Emmy Award-winning documentary film-making team, heading up Transient Pictures in Brooklyn, New York.

 They directed, produced, shot, and edited Good Fortune, a feature documentary about how efforts to aid Africa may be undermining the very communities they aim to serve.
 The film was awarded the Witness Award for Human Rights at its 2009 Silverdocs Film Festival premiere, the 2011 Overseas Press Club Carl Spielvogel Award for international reporting, and a 2007 fellowship from the Sundance Institute.